eiri/codenames/README.md

 Pretty easy deployment to [Netlify](https://app.netlify.com), to be honest.
 Start a new site, link the repo, agree to all correctly guessed commands, add env vars and wait for deployment to finish.
 Then, optionally, change site name to something more catchy, discovering in the process that all the catchy names have already been taken.

 The only gotcha is that it seems that the first deployment kicks in before env vars got set, so they haven't been picked up by Vite.
-However no changes re-deployment did the trick.
+However, no changes re-deployment did the trick.

-All and all Netlify, as always, is a pleasure to work with, hugely intuitive and overall just amazing.
+All in all Netlify, as always, is a pleasure to work with, hugely intuitive and overall just amazing.

 ## Development

-Run `npm run dev` and open the app on http://localhost:5173 It's actually runs on `0.0.0.0`, to test on iPad and it runs against real Ably account, because
+Run `npm run dev` and open the app on http://localhost:5173 It actually runs on `0.0.0.0`, to test on iPad, and it runs against real Ably account, because

 ![I don't always test my code, but when I do I, I do it in production.](i_dont_always_test_my_code.jpg)

-There are no tests whatsoever, no Vitest, no Cypress, nothing, sorry.
-It's a hobby project from someone who doesn't do frontend (or much node really) and I don't have desire to learn another testing framework in unknown language.
+There are not many tests, it's a hobby project, after all.

 ## License